 Several very remarkable cases have occurred to me which presented all the characters of extensive disease of the spinal cord, while nothing could be found, either in the brain or the cord, that could in any degree account for the symptoms.
+Several of the same kind, in which the symptoms were equally decided, are mentioned by Dr. Bright.

-Case CXXXV.-A woman, aged 35, was first affected with numbness in the thumb of the left hand, which gradually extended over the whole hand arm.
+Case CLIV.-A woman, aged 35, was first affected with numbness in the thumb of the left hand, which gradually extended over the whole hand and arm.
 The limb was then partially paralytic, and was likewise affected with involuntary motions exactly resembling those of chorea.
 This continued several weeks, and then gradually ceased; and the arm recovered its healthy state.
 Almost immediately after this, the right hand and arm were affected in the same manner, and after some time also got well.
-The legs then became affected with starting, involuntary twitches, and a feeling in walking, as if they would fly from under her to one side.
+The legs then became affected with starting, involuntary twitches, and a feeling in walking, as if they would start from under her to one side.
 The complaint went on in this manner for some time, and then terminated in complete paraplegia, with retention of urine, requiring the constant use of the catheter.
 She was now confined to bed for nine months, and died of extensive gangrene of the sacrum and tops of the thighs.
 For some time before her death, she had recovered the action of the bladder.